Edgixshua/PersonalizadoTest/Guide.md

             var testClasses = GetTestClasses(types);
 ```

-pull out the test classes and methods by searching for our custom test attribute:
+Then pull out the test classes and methods by searching for our custom test attribute:

 ```
 private static IEnumerable<Type> GetTestClasses(IEnumerable<Type> classes)